manifold-systems/manifold/docs/index.md

 <p><img src="http://manifold.systems/images/ManifoldPlugin.png" alt="manifold ij plugin" width="60%" height="60%"/></p>

+>Note the Manifold Plugin for IntelliJ IDEA is **free** for use with IntelliJ IDEA **Community Edition** which like the Manifold project is free and open source.
+The plugin is also commercially available on a trial basis via the JetBrains Marketplace for use with IntelliJ IDEA **Ultimate Edition**.

 ### [Projects](http://manifold.systems/projects.html)
 The Manifold project consists of the core Manifold framework and a collection of sub-projects implementing SPIs provided by the core framework.
 Each project represents a separate **dependency** you can easily add to your project: